As a psychotherapist, I offer a range of specialties:

 Our relationship to others begins with our relationship to ourselves.
 With this perspective, I work with clients to be the change they wish to see.
 This does not mean we tolerate poor behavior or abusive relationships.
 Rather, we become clear, we develop self-awareness, and we gain insights into how we may have co-created the situations we find ourselves in.
 With this knowledge, we can employ skillful and wise action to create the relationship of our dreams or to untangle ourselves from stuck relationships.

 I bring expertise and heartfelt support to your journey of upgrading your relationships and, most importantly, your relationship to yourself.
 I work with individuals, couples and families.
+I have completed advanced training in couples counseling through the Internal Family Systems institute incorporating the Intimacy From The Inside Out approach.
+For wonderful self-help resources on improving relationships, please see the books Bring Yourself to Love by Mona Barbera and You Are The One You’ve Been Waiting For by Dr Richard Schwartz.

 Whether we are struggling with a divorce, the death of a loved one, or a life-threatening illness, these major life shakeups provide a potent opportunity to go inward and to discover the healing potential waiting for us on the other side of the pain.
 Often, fear is the doorway that we must walk through to find liberation.
 I incorporate the latest healing modalities to help you safely explore fear, loss, and pain.
 When these challenges are approached mindfully and with expert support, we can discover new levels of courage, compassion and strength within ourselves.